 3. Often God uses natural consequences in the discipline process

 When we sin, often there will be consequences.
 When we insult someone, we may end up with a bloody nose.
 When we steal, we might end in jail.
 When we commit adultery, we might end up divorced.
 When we smoke, we might end up with lung cancer.
 Normally, the Lord will not protect us from these consequences.
 They are part of the discipline process.
-They make us realise what the temporary consequences of sin are.
-That reminds us of the eternal consequence of sin if we do not have a Saviour.
+They make us realize what the temporary consequences of sin are.
+That reminds us of the eternal consequence of sin if we do not have a Savior.
 That eternal consequence is hell.
-It calls us to turn to God, if we never really put our trust in Jesus as our Saviour; or it calls us to return to God, if we’ve strayed from Him.
+It calls us to turn to God, if we never really put our trust in Jesus as our Savior; or it calls us to return to God, if we’ve strayed from Him.

-To summarise: no, God does not punish believers.
+To summarize: no, God does not punish believers.
 But that does not mean you will never encounter hardship.
 In 2 Timothy 3:12 we read: “all who desire to live a godly life in Christ Jesus will be persecuted.”
 The Lord will send difficult situations our way.
 Let us rejoice in that, because it proves that He treats us as His children, and that He wants to teach us to be close to Him.